Versal/shared-libs/README.md

 # CDN Shims

 Here's some commonly-used JavaScript libraries, and appropriate AMD shims.

-Eventually we'll host these on a "real" CDN, preventing the need to either a) bundle them with each gadget, or b) load them all globally in the player.
+This will help us avoid the need to either a) bundle common dependencies with each gadget, or b) load them all globally in the player.

 ## Contents
 <table>